Swallow-tailed Kite Project

 2. Download the Swallow-tailed Kite conservation brochure (link above).

-3. ADOPT-a-KITE: Data retrieval for each tagged kite costs $67.00 per month or $800.00 per year.
+3. ADOPT-a-KITE: Data retrieval for each tagged kite costs $850.00 per year.
 You can help continue this project by adopting a kite and sending a check payable to “Orleans Audubon Society” and write “Adopt-a-Kite” on the memo line.
-Donations of any amount are appreciated!
+Donations of any amount help!
 Mail the check to: Mary Joe Krieger, OAS Treasurer, 3623 Nashville Avenue, New Orleans, LA 70125.

 HAVE YOU SEEN THIS BIRD?

-Please report sightings of the Swallow-tailed Kite.
+Report sightings of the Swallow-tailed Kite.
 Sightings of nests, roosts, kites carrying nest material or food, locations where kites are seen regularly, and sightings of more than one kite are of particular interest.
-Your sightings will help the Orleans Audubon Society study this rare bird of prey.
+Your sightings will help us study and conserve this rare bird of prey.

 Information to report: